 Their unconditional love and care supported my searching spirit from a very young age when I began feeling a deep sense of interest and reverence for the sacredness of Life and a natural sense of curiosity about the nature of our existence.

 In my late teens, while searching for answers of an existential nature, I began studying Chuan Fa, a mystical style of Chinese martial arts.
 I became very interested in its philosophical implications and started reading and studying the Tao Te Ching, and through these opening experiences, I began a process of self-inquiry.
 During this period I began experiencing spontaneous meditative states and some shifts in consciousness that I cultivated privately and intuitively, not sure of their nature and meaning.
-This was the beginning of my journey of an in-depth self exploration, meditation, and quest for realization.
+This was the beginning of my journey of an in-depth self-exploration, meditation, and quest for realization.

 When I moved from Italy to California in 1986, I became fascinated with the interconnection between body, mind and spirit and focused my efforts in creating a balanced and cohesive approach to life that integrated the physical, mental and spiritual dimensions of our existence.
 This process resulted in embarking on rewarding career in the health and fitness field as a teacher, trainer, consultant and educator, and in 1995 I founded In Forma Integral Fitness, a facility dedicated to an integral and holistic approach to well-being.

 In 2002, after years of personal exploration and embodiment of an integrative approach to well-being, I felt a call to further redirect my journey.
-Moved by a desire to deepen my psycho-spiritual journey, I began formal training and study in Zen (which included taking vows as a lay person in 2003).
+Moved by a desire to deepen my psycho-spiritual journey, I began formal training and study in Zen (which included taking vows as a layperson in 2003).
 This very rich period of self-exploration, dedicated spiritual practice, and re-examination of my life path revealed an interest in being of service from a psycho-spiritual perspective, and I began my training in Counseling Psychology.

-My academic preparation was further expanded by dedicated practice and study of Buddhism (in the Vajrayana, Zen and Theravada traditions), Western and Easter philosophy, world religious and spiritual traditions, consciousness studies, contemplative practices, neuroscience, and some quantum physics.
+My academic preparation was further expanded by dedicated practice and study of Buddhism (in the Vajrayana, Zen and Theravada traditions), Western and Eastern philosophy, world religious and spiritual traditions, consciousness studies, contemplative practices, neuroscience, and some quantum physics.

 Beginning in 2006, I became interested in the nondual path to spirituality following theoretical exposure to this approach and some moving personal experiences that further expanded my psycho-spiritual journey.
 The integration of nondual wisdom into my personal and professional life has been truly a redefining experience of my path.